 CIHS provides a comprehensive research database to its enrolled students (Library Information Research Network, LIRN), which offers unlimited access to peer-reviewed research, journals, periodicals, and the like.
 CIHS' on-campus library has a limited traditional reference library with some classic psychology, religion, science, philosophy texts, and graduate dissertations.
 Students are encouraged to use the prolific academic databases available for scholarly research on the Internet.
-Depending upon degree program, students may be required to obtain and provide proof of membership at one of the major research libraries in their area.
 Locally, there is the California State University system, San Diego State University, and the University of California system.
 These are publicly financed educational institutions, so it is possible for students to easily access the facilities by purchasing a library card at a nominal fee.